 The inspiration for the website comes from an essay penned by George Orwell in 1946, just after the end of World War II.
-In "Politics and the English Language," Orwell observed that "Political language--and with variations this is true of all political parties, from Conservatives to Anarchists--is designed to make lies sound truthful and murder respectable, and to give an appearance of solidity to pure wind."
+In “Politics and the English Language,” Orwell observed that "Political language—and with variations this is true of all political parties, from Conservatives to Anarchists—designed to make lies sound truthful and murder respectable, and to give an appearance of solidity to pure wind."

 That sensibility captures the intent of Washington Decoded.
 It will not toe a partisan, professional, or ideological line.
 Its only purpose is to try and explain issues of moment to its readers.
 Sometimes these issues will be the ones commanding headlines, but more often not.

 Max Holland got his start in journalism at the Lincoln Star, where he worked from 1975 to 1976 as a copy boy, obituary editor, music critic, and eventually, copy editor.
 Currently, he is a contributing editor at The Nation magazine and sits on the editorial advisory board of the International Journal of Intelligence and CounterIntelligence.
 His articles have also appeared in The Atlantic Monthly, American Heritage, The Washington Post, The New York Times, Los Angeles Times, The Boston Globe, The Wall Street Journal, Studies in Intelligence, the Journal of Cold War Studies, Reviews in American History, and online at History News Network.